 First though, we’d like to send a big thank you to Jade Hanley from Slack.
 She brought a ton of expertise and insight to the conversation, both around what Slack does well and what L&D providers can do to bridge the gaps in leadership development today.
 So thanks to you, Jade!

-What follows is our webinar recording and, below that, a few of the sections that stuck out most to us.
-Thanks for tuning in!
+You can watch webinar recording here.
+Below are a few of the sections that stuck out most to us.

 Leadership isn’t a ladder, it’s a rock climbing wall